jbolns/atheoretical/README.md

 # Atheoretical
-A set of VBA scripts to rapidly produce supervised (regression-based) ML analyses in Excel.
-File is currently limited to quantitative continuous variables.
+A set of VBA scripts to rapidly produce supervised ML analyses in Excel.

 Helpful when you run need to run regressions/supervised ML in Excel on a periodical basis and you want to save yourself some time.